 "Little to Lose: Exit Options and Technological Receptiveness in China."
+Available upon request.

 Abstract: Discussions on the future of work emphasize the negative effects of labor-replacing technology on employment and wages.
 However, original surveys and field research show that Chinese manufacturing workers consider themselves beneficiaries of technological upgrading and many firms automate to address chronic labor shortages along the coast.
 Insofar as laborers experience automation anxiety, local workers are more likely than migrants to be worried about technological displacement and are more pessimistic about their prospects of securing comparable employment after displacement.
 Migrant workers face systematic labor market discrimination; the availability of exit options no worse than their status quo contribute to their lower anxiety about automation compared to locals.
 This paper presents evidence from two original surveys of 2,443 workers and 608 companies in the manufacturing sector, interviews of over 120 firm managers and workers, and 40 factory visits in 19 cities in coastal China.